In a Nutshell

 Over the years, 40 countries have competed in the Junior Eurovision and 14 countries have hosted the Contest.

-The most successful Junior Eurovision nation is Georgia, winning 3 editions of the Contest.
+The most successful Junior Eurovision nations are Georgia and France, winning 3 editions of the Contest each.

 Winners of Junior Eurovision are often invited to make guest appearances at the Eurovision Song Contest, and some have even gone on to compete once they’re old enough.
 This includes Malta’s Destiny (Junior champion in 2015 and Eurovision participant in 2020 and 2021) and Russia’s Tolmachevy Sisters (Junior champions in 2006 and Eurovision participants in 2014).